ramiroaznar/add-widget-layer/README.md

-# add-widget-layer
-How to add a custom widget and layer to a CARTO dashboard
+# How to add a custom widget and layer to a CARTO dashboard